By James A. Martin

 For the record, the World Economic Forum (WEF) 2019 Global Risks Report ranks extreme weather events, failure of climate-change mitigation and adaptation, and natural disasters as the top three most likely global risks, followed by data fraud or theft and cyberattacks in fourth and fifth place, respectively.

-As a comparison, none of those risks made the top five list ten years ago, when WEF’s 2009 report ranked the likeliest global risks as asset price collapse, a slowing Chinese economy, chronic disease, global governance gaps, and retrenchment from globalization.
+As a comparison, none of those risks made the top five list ten years ago, when WEF’s 2009 report ranked the likeliest global risks as asset price collapse, a slowing Chinese economy, chronic disease, global governance gaps, and retrenchment from globalisation.

 4. The ramifications of a disruptive event aren’t always publicized.